Sangamon-class escort carrier: Overview

-These ships were the largest escort carrier conversions built for the U.S. Navy.
+These ships were the largest escort carrier conversions built for the US Navy.
 The late-war Commencement Bay-class escort carriers were about as large, but were built as carriers from keel up.
 Being built as T3 tanker oilers, the machinery space was located aft, resulting in the placing of the smokestacks on both sides aft of the flight deck.
 They were excellent examples of the type, roomy and tough with a large flight deck and good stability on even high seas.
 The Sangamons could operate about 30 aircraft, and were the only escort carriers to operate dive bombers.

-The Sangamon class were all renamed for rivers following the contemporary U.S. Navy practice for oilers when taken into naval service and retained those names following their conversions to carriers.

 Service history

 From late 1942 until the end of the war the ships saw active duty in the Mediterranean, Atlantic and Pacific Campaigns.
 Three of the class were damaged by Japanese kamikaze attacks at the Battle of Leyte Gulf, but all survived the war.
 In the Pacific, the carriers often operated together as Carrier Division 22.

 The ships were withdrawn from active service shortly after the end of the war.
 Some of them were kept in reserve and reclassified as helicopter escort carriers (CVHE).
 All had been sold or scrapped by the early 1960s.